 The walk to the waterfalls and back is extremely pretty, and we rarely see other hikers until we get to Three Shires Head.
 The alternative walking route here is to park at this layby off the A54 and walk down.
 But this route gets busy with hikers, mountain bikes (and even dirt bikes!)

 This Three Shires Head walk is one of our favourite Peak District family walks.
 It ascends gradually at the beginning and is also rocky in places, so ensure you’re wearing good hiking boots.
 It’s also handy packing a towel (or even swimmers) if you’re planning on having a dip.

 PARKING: There is free parking at Gradbach Car Park.
-This car park gets full quickly at weekends and school holidays.
-Aim to arrive before 10am to secure a space.
+This car park gets full quickly at weekends and school holidays (it’s also popular for those visiting Lud’s Church).
+Aim to arrive before 9:30am to secure a space.

 WALK HIGHLIGHTS: Very pretty views, and a chance to paddle in the water (or even have a dip!) half way round the walk at Three Shires Head.

 HOW LONG DOES IT TAKE: Without kids, this is a 1.5 – 2 hour walk.
 However, with stops along the way including a paddle and picnic at Three Shires Head, allow for 3 hours with younger kids.

 TOTAL ASCENT: 217 metres

 PUBLIC TOILETS: There are no public toilets on this walk.

 The footpath is not obvious in places, so please take an OS Map with you.
 The below photos and instructions should be used as a guide only.
 Remember that places can look very different from season to season.